 If you find that laying out your tiles in all directions will leave cuts that are smaller than half a tile against the walls, then you should adjust the centre line by half a tile closer to the wall.
 This should be repeated along if centre line if necessary.

-The centre lines also split the room into smaller grids so you can work within these grids.
+The centre lines also splits the room into smaller grids so you can work within these grids.

 The type of adhesive will depend on the type of tiles and area of installation.
 Make sure you carefully read the instructions, make and precaution on the adhesive packages to ensure correct use and application.
 When mixing the adhesive, only mix enough that you would use within 30 minutes to avoid the adhesive curing the bucket mixture.
 When applying the adhesive, use the type and size of trowel recommended on the adhesive package.
 Spread the adhesive over the area of one tile at a time using the flat side of the trowel.
 After the adhesive is well spread, use the notch side of the trowel to comb the adhesive into the corners of the area the tile will be installed.
 Remove the excess adhesive so that a uniform and firm bedding of adhesive is left.